E‑mail (short for electronic mail) is a fast and convenient way to communicate with others. You can use e‑mail to:

 Forward messages.
 When you receive an e‑mail message, you can forward it to others without retyping it.

-One advantage of e‑mail over the telephone or regular mail is its convenience: You can send a message at any time of day or night.
-If the recipients aren't in front of their computers and online (connected to the Internet) when you send the message, they'll find it waiting for them the next time they check their e‑mail.
+One advantage that e‑mail has over the telephone or regular mail is its convenience.
+You can send a message at any time of day or night.
+If the recipients aren't in front of their computers or online (connected to the Internet) when you send the message, they'll find it waiting for them the next time they check their e‑mail.
 If they are online, you might get a reply within minutes.

-E‑mail is also free.
+Sending e‑mail is also free.
 Unlike sending a regular letter, no stamp or fee is required, no matter where the recipient lives.
-The only charges that apply are those that you pay for an Internet connection.
+The only charges that apply are those that you pay for an Internet connection or a specific e‑mail program.

 To use e‑mail, you need three things: